-For 16 output applications, in the "Receiver Programmer" screen under "System" select "16 output" this turns Rx Status Word S1 position 5 OFF (0) automatically.
+For Two-Speed applications, in the "Receiver Programmer" screen under "System" select "12 output 2 speed"; this turns Rx Status Word S1 position 5 OFF (0) automatically.

-For 24 output applications, in the "Receiver Programmer" screen under "System" select "24 output" this turns Rx Status Word S1 position 5 ON (1) automatically.
+For Single-Speed applications, in the "Receiver Programmer" screen under "System" select "12 output 1 speed"; this turns Rx Status Word S1 position 5 ON (1) automatically.

-7-11.5.
+7-11.4.
 Rx Status Word S1-6.
 (Active ESTOP enable).
 Normally OFF (0) for no Active ESTOP.

-Definition: This feature causes the Receiver to shutdown if the transmitter is out of range.
-For this to work the companion transmitter must have this feature also.
+Definition: This feature causes the Receiver to shut down if the transmitter is out of range.
+For this to work the companion transmitter must have this feature enabled also.
 Please check the appropriate transmitter manual to see if your transmitter has this capability.
 All inteleSmart receivers have this feature; both the receiver and the transmitter must have this box checked.
-DO NOT use this feature with non equipped transmitters.
+DO NOT use this feature with non-equipped transmitters.
 It is not recommended to have multiple systems in the same area (600 feet) on the same frequency/channel if Active ESTOP is used, due to the additional frequency/channel loading.